-- List each strategic priority, and provide exemplars of connections to support the goal - Continue to work on increasing resilience and social skills in order for students to develop the skills to handle difficult situations and interpersonal conflicts. - Conflict-resolution will continue to evolve based around restitution, hearing & caring for each other, and correcting our mistakes.
+- Strong focus on school wide PBIS approach to our Code of Conduct - Monthly school-wide Assemblies focusing on each element in the Code of Conduct - Monthly multi-aged activities focusing on each element in the Code of Conduct - PBIS /random acts of kindness "Gotcha" program - Daily connections between our learning, coded of conduct and First People's Principles of Learning - Continue to work on increasing resilience and social skills in order for students to develop the skills to handle difficult situations and interpersonal conflicts. - Conflict-resolution will continue to evolve based around restitution, hearing & caring for each other, and correcting our mistakes.
 Use of Think Sheets to communicate problems, solutions and restitution to parents or guardians - Empowering students to be change makers through social justice projects, community, and global awareness.
-Increase ownership and commitment to learning and the school community. - School wide virtues/PBIS approach - Intentional monthly school-wide Assemblies - PBIS /random acts of kindness "Gotcha" program - Mentorship opportunities (ie through community programs) - Roots of Empathy - Trafalgar buddies - Increased instructional focus on social media literacy - Connections to seniors in the community - Continue/increase multi-age activities for lunch clubs (crafting, student council, games, forest play, etc)
+Increase ownership and commitment to learning and the school community. - Mentorship opportunities (ie through community programs) - Trafalgar buddies - Increased instructional focus on social media literacy - Connections to community organizations (eg. seniors, Nelson Cares, etc.) - Continue/increase multi-age activities for lunch clubs (crafting, student council, games, forest play, etc) - Continue/increase programming about valuing diversity - Student Council initiatives - Community Service & Projects - At a school level, we will have regular school-community events, celebrations, and presentations aimed at making contributions that supports others.